LaunchCode-Education-Archived/skills-front-end/schedule/class6-prep/README.md

 # Class 6 Prep

 We are now transitioning to a point in the class where we will be making a bunch of HTTP requests to external servers, and processing the data we receive back.
 This, of course, is what a browser does every time you visit a webpage.
 But in fact, there are other ways of making HTTP requests.
-On the front-end, you will be
+On the front-end, one very common technique for making requests is using a technique called AJAX, which you will learn about in the Udacity course below.

 Before coming to [Class 6](../class6), please complete the following tasks: